carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 # (Roughly) Chapter 2 -- after release

+Maybe I should have read [this](https://processing.org/tutorials/overview/#dont-start-by-trying-to-build-a-cathedral) before doing the work described in this chapter.

 About the time when the video was released, there were still some refactoring actions in progress which I wanted to have finished.
 Main refactoring points were:

 * Reduce the amount of code present in `faq.pde` file